How to Setup Jenkins Build Agents on Kubernetes Pods

 storage: 50Gi

-Here is an example Jenkinsfile with POD template that uses the maven-repo-storage persistent volume.
+Here is an example Jenkinsfile with a POD template that uses the maven-repo-storage persistent volume.

 podTemplate(containers: [